astrostake/discord-cosmos-validator-monitor/README.md

 3. Provide a name for your application (e.g., "Cosmos Validator Monitor").
 4. Go to the "Bot" tab on the left sidebar.
 5. Click "Add Bot" and confirm with "Yes, do it!".
-6. Under "Privileged Gateway Intents", ensure **PRESENCE INTENT** and **MESSAGE CONTENT INTENT** are enabled.
+6. Under "Privileged Gateway Intents", ensure **SERVER MEMBERS INTENT** and **MESSAGE CONTENT INTENT** are enabled.
 These are crucial for the bot's functionality.
 7. Click "Reset Token" and securely copy your bot token.
 Never share this token or commit it directly to version control!

 ### 3. Configure Environment Variables